nka11/bootweb/doc/GettingStarted.md

     bootweb.mongoose.model('Sample', Sample); // register the sample model

-And after the require (back in init function, you can now invoke the registered model :
+And after the require (back in init function of server.js, you can now invoke the registered model :

     var Sample = conn.model('Sample'); // Grabs a model object described in model.js :